FOSV/Fuji-Atom-Interface/README.md

 ## Files usage

+In this repository there are two .zip archives containing the Gerber files, when the JLCPCB site prompts you to upload Gerber files, directly upload the .zip archive you have chosen.

 I designed two versions of the circuit:
 * **"V1_Rev2.0"** powers the Atom @3.3V on the appropriate pin
 * **"V2_Rev1.5"** powers the Atom @5V on the appropriate pin